home-assistant/home-assistant.io/source/_posts/2022-04-30-creator-network-launched.markdown

 The creator network will be a group of creators that are active and engaged with our community with consistent content that builds the archive for Home Assistant.
-These creators are creating content for YouTube, Twitter, Instagram, TikTok, etc. with the goal of helping people with Home Assistant.
+These creators are creating content for YouTube, Twitter, Instagram, TikTok, etc. with the goal of helping people use Home Assistant.
 This can be through tutorials, unbiased product reviews, creating cool stuff and more.

 We are looking forward to growing this network to be a great group of people that work together and share the best information.
 One of the biggest ways we are doing that is monthly calls with the network to discuss releases and upcoming changes.